VCE Environmental Science enables students

 scientific investigation involving the generation of primary data related to

-management, climate change
+biodiversity, environmental management, climate change

 and/or energy use is undertaken in either Unit 3 or Unit 4, or across both